PowerDNS/pdns/docs/markdown/recursor/settings.md

 attacks.
 This setting limits the accepted size.
 Maximum value is 65535, but values above 4096 should probably not be attempted.

+## `use-incoming-edns-subnet`
+* Boolean
+* Default: no

+Whether to process and pass along a received EDNS Client Subnet to authoritative servers.
+The ECS information will only be sent for netmasks and domains listed in `edns-subnet-whitelist`, and will be truncated if the received scope exceeds `ecs-ipv4-bits` for IPv4 or `ecs-ipv6-bits` for IPv6.

 ## `version`
 Print version of this binary.
 Useful for checking which version of the PowerDNS recursor is installed on a system.
 Available since version 3.1.5.